Meet Maria Traoré, a farmer in Mali!

 Re-going organic in Nepal

-Jit is been an ecological role model for his fellow farmers.
-With SeedChange, he shows farmers what’s possible when you go organic.
+Jit is an role model for his fellow farmers.
+He shows farmers what’s possible when you go organic.

 Lessons from the potato field: We need farmers’ knowledge

-One of the most valuable resources available to farmers searching for sustainable, effective ways to grow food is simple yet often overlooked: other farmers.
+One of the most valuable resources available to farmers is simple yet often overlooked: other farmers.

 Recipe for regeneration in Honduras